jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 In this block the messages are displayed to the user if another user is selected.

-If user is selected the app will retrieve all the messages from the dtabse and sort them by time.
+If the user is selected the app will retrieve all the messages from the database and sort them by time.

-After that they are displayed in the chat page so that the user can look at the messages or delete some of his message if he does not like it.
+After that, they are displayed on the chat page so that the user can look at the messages or delete some of his messages if he does not like them.

-He can also send some message if user is selected and it will get send.
+He can also send some messages if a user is selected and it will get sent.

-The main php code is however disabled by the javascript to do the messaging asynchronously.
+The main PHP code is however disabled by the javascript to do the messaging asynchronously.
 ```php
                     <?php